 Any heat transfer surface where scaling occurs will observe decreased efficiency and capacity.
 Although scaling is typically shown on metal surfaces, it can also form on membranes used in reverse osmosis systems and reduce membrane performance.
 In severe cases, scale can mechanically damage or rupture the membrane.

-A plant that ignores scaling limits can experience equipment plugging and surface crusting, or be operating sub-optimally leaving room to increase freshwater recovery.
-Time and money are wasted on either low performance, or efforts to recover from a scaling event.
-Although carbonate scaling is easy to remove with acid, other scales take much more effort such as expensive chemical cleans or mechanical removal.
-It is best to know where you stand and prevent scaling, rather than try to deal with it after it forms.
+A plant that ignores scaling limits can experience equipment plugging and surface crusting, or be operating sub-optimally for leaving room to increase freshwater recovery.
+Time and money are wasted on either low performance or efforts to recover from a scaling event.
+Although carbonate scaling is easy to remove with acid, other scales take much more effort, such as using expensive chemical cleans or mechanical removal.
+It is best to know your water chemistry so that you can prevent scaling, rather than try to deal with it after it forms.

 How to Avoid Scaling in Your Industrial Water Treatment Process

-- Get a complete analysis of your water chemistry to understand the concentrations of your potential scalant ions.
-For a few hundred dollars, you will receive analytical data that will help you understand low and high concentrations for your water.
-Ensure you sample during periods of both low and high concentration for better representation of your complete picture.
+- Get a complete analysis of your water chemistry to understand the concentrations of your potential scaling ions.
+For a few hundred dollars, you will receive analytical data that will help you understand your water.
+Ensure you sample during periods of both low and high concentration for a better representation of your water chemistry.

-- Know the scaling potential of any scaling ions in your water using our Periodic Table of Scaling Compounds, or find a software package if you wish to get more advanced.
+- Know the scaling potential of any scaling ions in your water by using our Periodic Table of Scaling Compounds, or find a software package if you wish to be more advanced.

-- Design and operate your process to push recovery, but avoid exceeding scaling ion solubility limits.
+- Design and operate your process to push recovery, but avoid exceeding solubility limits of scaling ions.

 - Consider automated chemical softening that uses precision dosing to minimize the risk of scale formation, while also reducing wasted chemicals that may result from manual chemical softening.

-- Consider adding anti-scalants that may boost your scaling ion solubilities as much as 3-4x, but be sure to use the correct anti-scalant and consider testing.
-There are many companies that will sell you anti-scalants and their performance may vary.
+- Consider adding anti-scalants that may boost your scaling ion solubilities as much as 3–4x, but be sure to use the correct anti-scalant and consider testing.
+Many companies will sell you anti-scalants and their performance may vary.

-- Contact an expert today to optimize your process and prevent scale formation.
+Contact an expert at Saltworks today to optimize your process and prevent scale formation.